Thursday, February 27, 2025

 I cannot be a fire without burning myself.

-Passion pumps from the heart's red blood
+Passion pumps the heart's red blood

 and I would not trade one day

-of this high-octane passion for
+of this high-octane passion

-a lifetime of safe and sane.
+for a lifetime of safe and sane.

 Surely, I will burn myself out.